 Your Credit Utilization Increases

-To improve your debt-to-credit ratio you can pay down your debt or increase your credit limit.
-Either option (or both!) will lower your ratio.
-A third option may be to make multiple payments during the month to keep the balance owed at 30% or less of your limit.
+If you don’t pay it off, to improve your debt-to-credit ratio you can pay down your debt or increase your credit limit.
+Either option—or both—lower your ratios.
+A third option may be to make multiple payments during a month to keep the balance you owe at 30% or less of your limit.

-When you get a credit card, it’s important to commit to use it responsibly.
-To avoid maxing out your credit card, know your limit and keep track of your spending.
+To avoid maxing out your credit card, know your limit and keep track of your balance.